-During the thirteenth year of operations under the 2007 Interim Guidelines, the Commission and the states of Colorado, New Mexico, Utah, and Wyoming (the Upper Division States) continued their roles and responsibilities regarding the implementation of the Guidelines.
+During the fourteenth year of operations under the 2007 Interim Guidelines, the Commission and the states of Colorado, New Mexico, Utah, and Wyoming (the Upper Division States) continued their roles and responsibilities regarding the implementation of the Guidelines.
 Releases from Lake Powell to the Lower Colorado River Basin are based on the relative storage volumes and related water elevation tiers of Lake Powell and Lake Mead.
-The years of 2015, 2016, 2017, 2018, and 2019 saw above-average releases of 9.0 million acre-feet (maf).
+The years 2015, 2016, 2017, 2018, and 2019 saw releases of 9.0 million acre-feet (maf).
 Cumulatively, these releases amount to 3,850,000 acre-feet more than what would have been required by the Long-Range Operating Criteria (LROC) minimum objective release of 8.23 maf over the same timeframe.
-Despite the larger releases and substantial conservation storage amounts in Lake Mead, the elevation of Lake Mead has remained relatively flat, hovering between 1,075 - 1,090 feet over the past seven years.
+With the inflated releases from Lake Powell and substantial conservation storage amounts in Lake Mead, the elevation of Lake Mead remained relatively flat, hovering between 1,075 - 1,090 feet during that time period.
+During Water Year 2021, dry antecedent soil conditions, higher temperatures, and reduced precipitation and runoff across the Upper Basin resulted in a substantial decrease in runoff and inflow to Lake Powell.
+Consistent with section 6.C.1 of the 2007 Interim Guidelines, Reclamation's August 24-Month Study determined Lake Powell to be in the Mid-Elevation Release Tier with a reduced release volume of 7.48 maf and no possibility of adjustment in the release in 2022.
+Between the beginning and end of Water Year 2021, Lake Powell's elevation declined 50.5 feet.
+The August 24-Month Study also projected Lake Mead elevations to be 1,070.8 feet, putting the Lower Basin into its first Level 1 Shortage Condition.

-Reclamation's 24-Month Study models and projects water elevations at Lakes Powell and Mead each month.
-These predictions are of great significance to Lake Powell's operation, with the critical August 24-Month Study run of the model determining the annual release volume for the following year.
-Predicting reservoir elevations with an extended horizon (e.g., both the April and August 24-Month Studies forecast elevations five months into the future) may lead to less-thanoptimal operations.
+As noted, the projections of Reclamation's 24-Month Study models for water elevations at Lakes Powell and Mead each month.
 A review of prediction accuracy shows that Lake Powell elevations are frequently over-predicted and may result in an inaccurate tier designation.
 Since 2007, Commission staff and Upper Division State advisers have been working with Reclamation and the National Weather Service Colorado Basin River Forecast Center (CBRFC) to improve modeling accuracy.
 Modeling adjustments include the incorporation of a new method for Lake Powell inflow estimation that uses a mass balance approach, more accurate estimates of bank storage (e.g., water stored in voids in the soil cover of adjacent banks of streams and lakes), and inclusion of new hydrologic flow regimes based on reduced hydrology such as that currently experienced during the current drought of record beginning in 2000.
 See Table 1, for predicted and actual elevations over the 2007 Interim Guidelines implementation period.